Stephen Gillett: Alphabet and Google

-In 2015 Gillett joined Google as an executive in residence at Google Ventures (now GV), where he still maintains an active advisory role.
+In 2015, Gillett joined Google as an executive in residence at Google Ventures (now GV), where he still maintains an active advisory role.
 Gillett transferred in 2016 to Google X (now X), the moonshot factory.
 He was CEO of Chronicle, the Alphabet CyberSecurity company, born out of X, the moonshot factory which was acquired into Google Cloud.
 He is currently the Chairman and CEO of Verily Life Sciences, the Alphabet health tech company headquartered in Dallas, Texas.

 Board of directors

-Gillett is aan independent director on the boards of Dutch Bros (since 2021) and Discord (since 2020).
+Gillett is an independent director on the boards of Dutch Bros (since 2021) and Discord (since 2020).

 Previously, Gillett was a member of the board of directors at Symantec from 2011 to 2012, where he served on the audit committee.
 From 2015 to 2017, he was a board member at Chipotle Mexican Grill, contributing to both the audit and nominating governance committees.
 Gillett was chairman of the board of Granular Insurance until 2025, when Verily sold the company to Elevance Health.

 Awards and honors

 In 2006, Gillett was recognized as an innovative Guild Master in World of Warcraft by Wired.

 In 2010, the Aspen Institute named Gillett in the 2010 Henry Crown Fellow Program. with fellowship class members Reid Hoffman and Tim Westergren, which is designed to engage the next generation of business people in the challenge of community-spirited leadership.

-In 2011, CNNMoney named Gillett to the Executive Dream Team.

 In 2012, InformationWeek named Gillett the Technology "Chief Of The Year".
 The same year, Appinions named him as one of the most influential marketing leaders in America.

 In 2023, Modern Healthcare nominated Gillett on its “100 Most Influential People in Healthcare” list.

 In 2024 and 2025, D Magazine named Gillett one of "The Most Powerful Business Leaders in Dallas-Fort Worth."
 He was also inducted into the 2024 San Francisco State University Alumni Hall of Fame."